gardener/etcd-druid/docs/proposals/06-immutable-etcd-backups.md

 ### Overview

-Introduce immutability in backup storage by leveraging cloud provider features that support a write-once-read-many (WORM) model.
-This will prevent data alterations after backup creation, enhancing data integrity and security.
-The implementation will focus on bucket-level immutability policies, as they are widely supported and easier to manage across different cloud providers.
+We propose introducing immutability in backup storage by leveraging cloud provider features that support a write-once-read-many (WORM) model.
+This approach will prevent data alterations post-creation, enhancing data integrity and security.

+There are two types of immutability options to consider:

+1. **Bucket-Level Immutability:** Applies a uniform immutability period to all objects within a bucket.
+This is widely supported and easier to manage across different cloud providers.
+2. **Object-Level Immutability:** Allows setting immutability periods on a per-object basis, offering more granular control but with increased complexity and varying support across providers.

+In the detailed design, we will focus on bucket-level immutability policies due to their broader support and simpler management.

 ### Detailed Design

 #### Bucket Immutability Mechanism

-The Bucket Immutability feature configures an immutability policy for a cloud storage bucket, governing how long objects in the bucket must be retained in an immutable state.
+The bucket immutability feature configures an immutability policy for a cloud storage bucket, dictating how long objects in the bucket must remain immutable.
 It also allows for locking the bucket's immutability policy, permanently preventing the policy from being reduced or removed.

 - **Supported by Major Providers:**
   - **Google Cloud Storage (GCS):** [Bucket Lock](https://cloud.google.com/storage/docs/bucket-lock)